 Family and community engagement is vital to our continued success.
 We invite you to become involved with our school division and experience our rich tradition of excellence first-hand.
 Whether serving as a volunteer, becoming a business partner, participating on an advisory council, or simply attending one of the hundreds of events held at our schools throughout the year, your support will ensure Hanover County Public Schools remains the leader in public education.

 Our parent-teacher groups are committed to the success of every student at their school.
-Our PTAs/PTOs host fundraisers that help support programs, equipment, and other needs at our schools.
+Our PTAs/PTOs/PTSAs host fundraisers that help support programs, equipment, and other needs at our schools.
 Together, they work on issues that directly affect each child in our schools.
 The more involved parents and guardians are in their child’s education, the more successful that child will be.

 Please contact your child’s school to get involved today!